2024–25 Bundesliga

 The 2024–25 Bundesliga was the 62nd season of the Bundesliga, Germany's premier men's football competition.
-The season began on 23 August 2024 and concluded on 17 May 2025.
+The season began on 23 August 2024, with Borussia Mönchengladbach hosting against defending champion Bayer Leverkusen and concluded on 17 May 2025.
 Bayer Leverkusen were the defending champions.

-On 4 May 2025, Bayern Munich were crowned Bundesliga champions for a record 33rd time (34th time overall) with two matches to spare following Bayer Leverkusen's 2–2 draw with SC Freiburg, reclaiming the league title after a third-place finish in the previous season.
+On 4 May 2025, Bayern Munich were crowned Bundesliga champions for a record-extending 33rd time (34th title overall) with two matches to spare following Bayer Leverkusen's 2–2 draw with SC Freiburg, reclaiming the league title after a third-place finish in the previous season.

 Season overview

 The season began on 23 August 2024, and went into the winter break after the 15th matchday on 22 December.
 With the 16th matchday, the season continued on 10 January 2025.
 The final 34th matchday was scheduled for 17 May 2025.

 The regular season was played as a round-robin tournament.
 Each team played a total of 34 matches, half at home and half away.

 The fixtures were announced on 4 July 2024.